-It is also important to look at the proportion of providers who see/treat some of the common diseases often linked with HIV and AIDS, including sexually transmitted infections (STIs), malaria and TB.
-Although malaria is a standard disease area assessed in the HSPA, it should be noted that it is not a major concern in St. Vincent and the Grenadines.
+It is also important to look at the proportion of providers who see and/or treat some of the common diseases often linked with HIV and AIDS, including STIs, malaria and TB.
+Although it is a standard disease area assessed in the HSPA, it should be noted that malaria is not a major concern in Saint Lucia.
 Table 3.2.1e shows the number of providers of STI and malaria diagnoses/treatment and TB services who were trained recently.
 As to be expected, malaria diagnosis and treatment has the lowest number of those trained.
-The largest proportion of those who have recently received training is among those who provide STI diagnoses and treatment (II of 21 providers of the service have been trained in the last 3 years).
-Thirty-one health care professionals provide TB services, and close to onethird of providers (11 of 31) have been trained in the last 3 years.
-STIs might be an area that could be assessed further, in terms of the number of providers trained in this area and the impact of STIs on co-infection rates with HIV and AIDS.
-TB services should be of concern as to whether there are an adequate number of trained providers to handle the patient load if the prevalence rate increases.
+The number of providers of STI diagnosis/treatment, malaria diagnosis/treatment, and TB services represent 29 percent, 10 percent, and 43 percent, respectively of the total providers in the HSPA for Saint Lucia.
+Only two providers of STI services received training in STI diagnosis/treatment in the last 3 years, and one of five providers of malaria diagnosis/treatment received training in the last 3 years.
+The greater number of providers and the greater proportion who received training in the last 3 years was in TB services.
 TB becomes more of a risk and concern for the health system as HIV prevalence rises.
-In people without HIV, the lifetime risks of active TB are 5 percent to 10 percent, but rise to 50 percent in those with HIV.47
+In people without HIV, the lifetime risks of active TB are 5 percent to 10 percent, and rise to 50 percent in those with HIV.34 diagnosis/ eatment diagnosis/ ment TB services Total number of providers Number of providers of the service Number of providers trained within last 3 years Number of providers of the service Number of providers trained within last 3 years Number of providers of the service Number of providers trained within last 3 years 51 15 2 5 I 22 9

-Table 3.2.1e: Of the public facilities sampled, number of providers of STI and malaria diagnosis/treatment and TB services who were trained in the last 3 years, HSPA SVG 2005
+Table 3.2.1e: Of the public facilities sampled, number of providers of STI and malaria /treatment and TB services who were trained in the last three years, HSPA Saint Lucia 2005